eggnogdev/my-recipes/lib/models/measurements/README.md

 just replace the `</>` placeholder with your unit, ideally the same name as the `Unit` factory constructor you created earlier.
 And of course change the `TemplateMeasurement` to the name of the `Measurement` model you just created.

 Now the new `Measurement` can be used so easily and convert between all the other units

+## Hive Objects

+Make sure you update all your newly added files to work with Hive.
+You can use the existing files as reference or ask for help from eggnog.